 Paleontology became a recognized scientific field in the early 1800s.
 Captivating discoveries of giant bones, giant teeth, and in some cases whole skeletons of long-lost antediluvian reptiles excited the imagination.
 Paleontology, and dinosaurs in particular, had been very popular from the middle of the 1800s into the 1920s.
 Discoveries of enormous skeletons in the American West, in northern and eastern Africa, and in the Gobi Desert kept public interest engaged and resulted in a great amount of research being done.
 However, during the early to middle part of the 20th Century, paleontology went into a slump.
 Dinosaurs had become passé.
 No surprise, in some respects, because there was a lot going on during that time that made people turn their attentions elsewhere.
 The Great Depression of the 1930s killed almost all work related to scientific research, and the field of paleontology very nearly went “extinct”.
 People were far more concerned with getting a job – any job – than with high-brow notions about prehistoric life.
 World War II resulted in academia stagnating in practically every field.
 100% of everyone’s energy needed to be devoted to the war effort, and doing research on paleontology or digging up dinosaur bones was not only seen as useless, it was seen as frivolous and absurd.
 With the Atomic Age and the Space Race from the middle 1940s into the late 1960s, people were far more interested in rockets and astronomy than with fossils.
 Outer space was new and exciting, it was sexy and cool.
 Dinosaurs – those dull dim-witted lumbering behemoths which once roamed the earth and which were seemingly pre-destined for extinction – decidedly were not.

 As such, for several decades, paleontology was reduced to being nothing more than a fringe science, something which only a handful of people worldwide had any interest in.
-Those few who indulged their imaginations by studying prehistoric life were mostly regarded as eccentric kooks who had wasted their lives devoting themselves to things which had absolutely no relevance to the modern world, with its whiggish obsession with progress and its tunnel-vision focus on futuristic discoveries and explorations.
+Those few who indulged their imaginations by studying prehistoric life were mostly regarded by society as eccentric kooks.
+These were people who had seemingly wasted their lives devoting themselves to things which had absolutely no relevance to the modern world, with its whiggish obsession with progress and its tunnel-vision focus on futuristic discoveries and explorations.
 Digging up fossils and studying dinosaurs was not important.
 Beating the Soviets to the Moon was important.
 Developing new rockets was important.
 Building bigger and more destructive atomic bombs was important.

 And then in the late 1960s and early 1970s, the dynamic abruptly changed.
 Dinosaurs once again captured not only the attention of professional academics but the attention of the general public.
 Dinosaurs had once again become popular, and we have one specific discovery to thank for that.
 In 1964, a remarkable find was made in south-central Montana which turned our understanding of dinosaurs, and paleontology as a whole, on its head.
 It was a small wolf-sized meat-eating dinosaur named Deinonychus.
 When its existence was made known to the world in 1969, it revolutionized the science of dinosaur paleontology and heralded the beginning of what became known as “the Dinosaur Renaissance”.
 From that moment on, our image of dinosaurs would never be the same.